No, we do not focus exclusively on ballet. While we are rebuilding the ballet program, we continue to emphasize all types of classes.

 Angela and especially Amelia do have strong backgrounds in ballet, so we are excited to bring more ballet opportunities back to the studio.
 At the same time, we have no plans to cancel or reduce focus on any programs.
-In fact, we are actively adding classes and performances.
+In fact, we are starting multiple Community Performing Teams this year including a Dance Troupe and Tumble Team along with Ballet and Junior Ballet Companies.

 When Amelia was dancing in Baldwin she had an opportunity to train with Ashley Dangos Brittingham a former professional dancer from Tulsa Ballet.
 There were a number of advanced ballet dancers, including Miss Mara, and the experience prepared Amelia for dancing at the Kansas City Ballet School and the nationally recognized Oklahoma Festival Ballet at the University of Oklahoma.
 She credits her ballet training with providing a strong technical foundation for other styles of dance required in these settings like jazz, contemporary, and modern.